Universities in Berlin

-At the Humboldt University, the oldest of Berlin's universities, about 37,000 students are enrolled in more than 185 degree programs.
-524 professors teach and conduct research in the humanities, social and cultural sciences, mathematics and natural sciences, human medicine, and agricultural sciences.
+At the Humboldt University, the oldest of Berlin's universities, about 36,000 students are enrolled in more than 170 degree programs.
+More than 500 professors teach and conduct research in the humanities, social and cultural sciences, mathematics and natural sciences, human medicine, and agricultural sciences.

 In 2012, Humboldt-Universität received an award in the Excellence Initiative of the Federal Government and the Länder for its future concept "Education through Science: Personality - Openness - Orientation".
 In 2018, it successfully acquired the excellence cluster Matters of Activity: Image Space Material and is also involved in the clusters MATH+, NeuroCure, Unifying Systems in Catalysis (UniSysCat) and Science of Intelligence (SCIoI).

-The Technische Universität Berlin is the largest technical university in Germany with more than 35,000 students in about 140 courses of study more than 400 professors.
+The Technische Universität Berlin is the largest technical university in Germany with more than 35,000 students in about 140 courses of study and 400 professors.
 The specialist focus is on engineering and natural sciences, as well as planning, social, and economic sciences, and the humanities.

 In the excellence strategy of the federal and state governments, the Technical University of Berlin recruited the cluster of excellence Unifying Systems in Catalysis (UniSysCat) and the cluster Science of Intelligence (SCIoI) cluster.
 It is also spokesperson for the MATH+ cluster together with the Humboldt University and the Free University of Berlin.